mvysny/vaadin-on-kotlin/docs/tutorial.md

 </details>
 <br/>

-# Getting started with Vaadin-on-Kotlin Vaadin 14
+# Getting started with Vaadin-on-Kotlin

 VoK is an opinionated web application framework which uses Vaadin for its front-end and Kotlin for its back-end.
 While Vaadin lets you forget the web and program user interfaces